AnthonyHein/Resume/README.md

 # Resume

-Attempting to create a resume using HTML and CSS (with emphasis on Flexbox).
+This is my resume, created with HTML and CSS.